texhex/BitnessHelper/README.md

 # BitnessHelper
 A Windows batch file to get correct 32-, 64-bit and native system folder locations.
+See this [blog post](http://texhex.blogspot.com/2016/11/windows-bitness-helper.html) for a full description of the problem.

 ## How to use ##

-Just download ``BitnessHelper.cmd``, put it in the same path as the batch file you want to use it from and add the following
+Just download ``BitnessHelper.cmd``, put it in the same path as the batch file you want to use it from and add the following line:
 ```batch
 call "%~dp0BitnessHelper.cmd"
 ```

-Once done, you can access the _BIT_ environment variables (WoW example):
+Once done, you can access the ``_BIT_xxx`` environment variables:
 ```batch
 _BIT_CommonProg_32=C:\Program Files (x86)\Common Files
 _BIT_CommonProg_64=C:\Program Files\Common Files